 The coin count method

 The first way to verify a laundromat’s income is to use a water analysis.
 This technique is not precise but will give you a decent ballpark of how much money a laundromat is making.

 Here’s the concept.
 Laundromats consist of various size washing machines.
 For each size of washing machine, you’ll need to determine how many gallons of water are used per wash cycle.
-You need to do this for each size of machine in the laundromat.
+You need to do this for each size of the machine in the laundromat.
 It’s a little bit labor intensive but can help you determine the income of the laundromat.

 Once you have found out the water usage, the next piece of information you need is the average number of times per day each machine is used.
 With those two pieces of information and the vend price, you can find out the approximate income of the laundromat.
 The formula looks like this:

 # gallons used by machine size #1 X average turns per day x vend price = monthly income of machine size #1